ianyeoh/slides/README.md

 **Requirements:** [Docker](https://www.docker.com/)

-To run as a single-host deployment, download or copy docker.compose.yml from the root of this repository.
+To run as a single-host deployment, clone this repository.
 Then in the same working directory as the Compose file, run:

 ```
 docker compose up